-Crunchy dog treats are the ones your find in your local convenience store and supermarket because they have a long shelf life are cost effective.
-Dog biscuits and crunchy treats also have the widest selection of flavors, textures and shapes to keep your dog tails wagging.
-This helps your dog even if they are a picky eater enjoy the treats they crave when they are being a good boy.
-Having staple flavors like bacon, beef, and chicken treats are a staple but having exotic and festive flavors like pumpkin, bison and lamb dog treats adds a new layer of flavors for your dog to try.
-They're fun for snacking and some are even human grade and some are freshly baked.
+Crunchy dog treats are the ones your find in your local convenience store and supermarket.
+These treats are common because of their cost-effective prices and longer shelf life.
+Dog biscuits and crunchy treats have the widest selection of flavors, textures, and shapes to keep your dog’s tail wagging.
+These treats are great for your dog, even if he is a picky eater, allowing him to enjoy the treats while being a good boy.
+While flavors, such as bacon, beef, and chicken treats, are a staple, feeding exotic and festive flavors, including pumpkin, bison, and lamb dog treats, adds a new layer of flavors for your dog to try.
+They're fun for snacking; some are even human-grade, while others are freshly baked.

 Soft and Chewy Treats